Maureen-osaghae/Import-existing-AWS-resources-into-Terraform/README.md

 First we configure our CLI

     aws configure
-first we list our buckets
+Next we list our buckets

     aws s3api list-buckets